toybreaker/rokastro/src/content/posts/skatesnowboard/index.md

   - action-photography
 ---

 It's 1987.
-Rokma invents and directs &lt;SKATESNOWBOARD&gt; for a media publisher in Milano.
+Rokma invents and directs &lt;SKATESNOWBOARD&gt; for a media publisher in Milano, Italy.

 A pioneer example of end-of-century popular board sports magazines.